-You will experience the Italian and Swiss cultures on this trip.
-Think pizza and pasta in Italy, and cheese and chocolate in Switzerland.
+You will experience the French, Italian and Swiss cultures on this trip.
+Think wine and croissants in France, coffee and pizza in Italy, and cheese and chocolate in Switzerland.
 Although separated only by mountain peaks, you can see the different distinct nuances of each country.

-You are also likely to encounter many different nationalities enjoying the GTDC alongside you, which is also what makes this trip so special.
+You are also likely to encounter many different nationalities enjoying the TMB alongside you, which is also what makes this trip so special.

+The French speak French.
 The Italians speak Italian and the Swiss speak... errr, everything but mainly French in this region!
 While we encourage you to try to speak the language of the country if you can, don't worry most places you come across will also speak English.